kurapica/schema-node-csharp/SchemaNode.Core/Doc/PLATFORM_ARCHITECTURE.en.md

       │             │             │
 ```

-The four pillars define the descriptive capabilities of Schema.
-The Schema Family organizes these descriptions into a prototype system for specific domains, while the Runtime Capability is responsible for interpreting and executing these prototypes.
-New Schema Families can be continuously built upon existing Families, extending new domains by reusing existing capabilities without modifying SchemaNode.Core.
+The four pillars define Schema's descriptive capabilities.
+Schema Families organize these descriptions into domain-specific prototype systems.
+New Families can be continuously built upon existing ones.
+And the three-layer separation ensures: whatever language is used above, whatever execution strategy is used below, the Schema in the middle remains the single consensus.